UNEDLabs/moodle-mod_ejsapp/README.txt

  2) Change the owner of the jarsigner file to apache.
  For instance,
  2.a) in Linux CentOS, you should write
- $ chown apache /usr/bin/jarsigner
+ $ chown apache /usr/java/jdk1.7.0_51/bin/jarsigner
  2.b) in Linux OpenSuse,you should write
- $ chown wwwrun /usr/bin/jarsigner

- 3) Set owner of mod/ejsapp/sign.sh to apache user in your machine (Note you may need to repeat this step when you update your EJSApp plugin).
- $ cd ejsapp
- 3.a) in Linux CentOS, you should write
- $ chown apache sign.sh
- 3.b) in Linux OpenSuse,you should write
- $ chown wwwrun sign.sh
+ $ chown wwwrun /usr/java/jdk1.7.0_51/bin/jarsigner
 ------------------------------------------------------------------------------------------------

 4. Configuration